Azure/azure-powershell/src/Resources/Resources/help/New-AzPolicyAssignment.md

 PS C:\> New-AzPolicyAssignment -Name 'VirtualMachinePolicyAssignment' -PolicySetDefinition $PolicySet -NonComplianceMessage $NonComplianceMessages
 ```

-The first command gets the policy set definition named VirtualMachinePolicy by using the Get-AzPolicySetDefinition cmdlet and stores it in the $PolicySet variable.
+The first command gets the policy set definition named VirtualMachinePolicySet by using the Get-AzPolicySetDefinition cmdlet and stores it in the $PolicySet variable.
 The second command creates an array of non-compliance messages.
 One general purpose message for the entire assignment and one message specific to a SKU restriction policy within the assigned policy set definition.
 The final command assigns the policy set definition in $PolicySet to the subscription with two non-compliance messages that will be shown if a resource is denied by policy.